magentabusiness/magentabusiness.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 * add `send email` rule node after `toEmail` node and connect it with `Successfull` relation.
 * Save rule chain.

-With this configuration ThingsBoard will send notification to the maintenance team once alarm created.
+With this configuration IoT Hub will send notification to the maintenance team once alarm created.

 {% include images-gallery.html imageCollection="predictive-maintenance-notify-maintenance-team" %}